Doula Jobs Near Me: How to find a doula job with an agency or launch you own doula business (Updated October 2025).

 6. Understand what doula work will require of you.

 Doula care is not for everyone.
 It can seem really romantic and exciting from the outside, all precious newborns and glowing parents.
-However the erratic long hours, the stress of self-employment, and difficult births can really take their toll.
+However, the erratic long hours, the stress of self-employment, and difficult births can really take their toll.
 I encourage you to identify a few professional doulas in your community and ask for their advice on being a full-time doula.
-Doula jobs unfortunately have a high burnout rate, and it is important to understand the full reality of what it means to serve as a doula.
+Unfortunately, doula jobs have a high burnout rate, and it is important to understand the full reality of what it means to serve as a doula.
 It will also require, for many of you, regular doses of chocolate.

 7. Take the leap to becoming a full-time doula as soon as you are able.